By Erik Marcus

 India is one of the world’s largest producers and consumers of rice, and many Indians eat it daily.
 The two most common varieties in India are white long grain rice, and a reddish whole grain rice.
 If you want to know why diabetes rates are off the charts in India, the habit of many Indians to eat white rice with practically every meal is surely a primary factor.

 When preparing basmati rice at home, drop a cardamom pod or some cardamom seeds into the water prior to cooking.
-The way that cardamom’s gentle flavor blends with basmati is one of the world’s great flavor combinations, right up there with chocolate and peanuts.
+Cardamom’s gentle flavor blends with basmati to produce one of the world’s great flavor combinations, right up there with chocolate and roasted peanuts.

 Beans